bot13956/download_dataset_in_R/README.md

 Content type 'text/plain; charset=utf-8' length 9562 bytes
 downloaded 9562 bytes

-This shouws the file has been downloaded in the correct format with content type set to text/plain.
+This shows that the file has been downloaded in the correct format with content type set to text/plain.

 To view and analyze the data contained in the downloaded "grades.csv" file, you may use the following commands: